 LPN Program Information

-The Licensed Practical Nursing Program at SKCTC prepares graduates to use their skill and knowledge to fulfill the role of the nurse: enhance human flourishing, demonstrate sound nursing judgment, continually develop professional identity, and possess a spirit of inquiry to improve the quality of patient care.
-Encompassed within these roles are six core components of nursing practice: context and environment, knowledge and science, personal/professional development, quality and safety, relationship-centered care and teamwork.
-These core components are introduced, developed and built upon throughout the curriculum.
+In our Licensed Practical Nursing Program you’ll learn to use skills and knowledge to fulfill the role of a nurse: enhance human flourishing, demonstrate sound nursing judgment, continually develop professional identity, and possess a spirit of inquiry to improve the quality of patient care.
+Within these roles are six core components of nursing practice: context and environment, knowledge and science, personal/professional development, quality and safety, relationship-centered care and teamwork.
+These core components are introduced, developed and built upon throughout the program.

-The curriculum combines general education and nursing courses that correlate classroom and clinical instruction in a variety of community agencies.
-The LPN graduate, having achieved the graduate and student learning outcomes, is prepared to practice in a variety of settings within the parameters of individual knowledge and experience according to the standards of practice and successful completion of the NCLEX PN national exam.
+The curriculum combines general education and nursing courses that connect classroom and clinical instruction in a variety of ways.
+Upon graduating, you’ll be prepared to practice in a variety of settings within the parameters of individual knowledge and experience according to the standards of practice and successful completion of the NCLEX PN national exam.

-Acceptance into the Licensed Practical Nursing Program is based on a selective admissions process, there is no waiting list.
-In order to be considered for admission, applicants must comply with college and program admission requirements prior to March 1 for admission to the fall NRS 101 Course.
+Remember: Acceptance into the Licensed Practical Nursing Program is based on a selective admissions process, there is no waiting list.
+In order to be considered for admission, applicants must comply with college and program admission requirements prior to November 1 for admission to the spring NRS 101 Course.

 - Attend a pre-admission nursing conference with the nursing program coordinator or designee.

-- Submit the following documentation by March 1, 2019 to:
+- Submit the following documentation by November 1 for consideration for the spring

 - Admission Office